-In the same way we can understand why silo organisations with projects on a slow static market worked with Technology Push, but Customer Pull with non-solved complexity made it harder and which is the main reason why software projects had much higher failure rate than hardware projects, where the details can be found in this blog post.
+In the same way, we can understand why silo organisations with projects on a slow static market worked with Technology Push, but Consumer Pull with non-solved complexity and high uncertainty of customer needs made it difficult for software projects.
+This are the main reasons to why software projects had much higher failure rate than hardware projects, where the details can be found in this blog post.

 Finally, we have the market of today that requires speed, flexibility and has more complexity when we are solving our products.
 What we can then see in the light of our set of principles, is that the biggest problem in big silo organisations of today, is the understanding of how to solve complexity and avoid hampering of the category of the principles that regards the integration of the product.
 The former means that we need to experiment with multiple and contrary concepts to fast get new knowledge and see if there is a solution or not for any of the concepts.
-It is very important to understand that it is impossible in advance to predict the feedback loops in the Complex domain, so the feedback loops need to be as fast as possible meaning no cadence is possible at all.
+It is very important to understand that it is impossible in advance to predict the feedback loops in the Complex domain, so the feedback loops need to be as fast as possible meaning, no false cadence (yes it is false, since cadence means overlap) is possible at all.
 The latter about integration, means that the actual solving of the activities and their interdependencies, and putting the product together, are difficult and time-consuming if the needed interactions are hampered and T-shape possibilities are low.
 This in turn will give us only aggregation possibilities, not the needed integration.
-At the Integration Events – IEs – the parts are integrated to something bigger and verification is done on the wholeness, where the time to the next IE is context dependent.
-The more obvious it is, the more sure we will be that we will be successful, which means that the time until the next IE can be longer, since small activities means unnecessary starts and stops.
-And when our work start to get obvious, then it is possible to use some sort of short ar/and long cadence.
-But, remember that it always depends on context with the need of always beeing flexible, so for product development regarding hardware, cadence in any form will slow down the flow.
-Here is a picture of the complexity of product development built that we need to be able to handle, regardless if it is HW, SW or any combination, no matter the way of working, method or framework we are going to use, here also as a pdf file, The complexity of product development version 0_996.
+At the Integration Events – IEs – the parts are integrated to something bigger and system tests are done on the wholeness, the whole system product, where the time to the next IE is context dependent.
+The more obvious it is, the more sure we will be that we will be successful, which means that the time until the next IE can be longer, since small activities only means unnecessary starts and stops.
+But, remember that it always depends on context with the need of always beeing flexible, so for product development regarding hardware, false cadence in any form will slow down the flow.
+Here is a picture of the complexity of product development that we need to be able to handle, regardless if it is HW, SW or any combination, no matter the way of working, method or framework we are going to use.
+Here also as a pdf file, The complexity of product development version 0_996.

 Note the plannable axis, where at the start at the portfolio level up to the left, nothing is plannable at all, and is still not plannable when reaching the team level at the bottom left, which is the reason for having multiple and contrary concepts.
 If the team level shows that the complexity reduction is successful, planning starts to be achieveable.
-When a concept is validated as a possible solution, it will over time be more; predictable, cadence is possible, longer and longer sprints are possible, we can have detailed & standardized & stable processes, take decentralized decisions, more clearly specify our DoRs and DoDs, etc. But, as always, it depends on context, so we always need to understand its problems and how to solve them, which is the reason for the “yes” and not a yes.
+When a concept is validated as a possible solution, it will over time be more; predictable, false cadence is possible (which does not mean recommendable), longer and longer sprints are possible, we can have detailed & standardized & stable processes, more clearly specify our DoRs and DoDs, etc. But, as always, it depends on context, so we always need to understand the problems and how to solve them, which is the reason for the “yes” and not a yes.

 The team at the portfolio level, consists of experts from the different silos/part of the organisation.
 This team is a cross-functional team, that need to work not only interdisciplinary, but also transdisciplinary, in order to find the necessary solutions for the whole of the organisation.
-From time to time this can also be a modular platform that all the silos can use and build their own modules on.
+From time to time this can also resulti in a modular platform that all the silos can use and build their own modules on.
 It is important that this team on the portfolio level also has the mandate, or sitting next to people that have, to be able to take fast and important decisions that may impact the whole organisation.
 And this team can of course only take these decisions after getting the answers from the lower team of teams and team levels.
-As you understand, this is the closest we can come to decentralized decisions in a complex system as the organisation is, since only the top level have control over the wholeness.
-This is contrary to production, where the work can be reduced to parts and local decisions are possible.

 We can also understand that KPIs, control and measurements on silos leads to egoistic parts and indirectly also is a disrespect of our people wtih many unsolved problems left untouched.
 This inevitable leads to sub-optimisation, making it impossible to handle complexity and also even more hampering the integration and the need of free interactions to solve the problems of product development.

 To much measuring on the silos or their parts, easily leads to a culture where no one wants or dare to take risks and make faults.
 This will hamper innovations, since they have a high need of experimentation for gaining new knowledge, which is neither possible to control nor measure.
 Here is the same pictures as above, but with the line organisation in the background, to show its tree hierarchy in comparison with the interactions all over the organisation, that is needed to make the right product in time, to the right cost and quality.
+As you can see there is a great mismatch in the communication channels in the line organisation compared to the needed ones to solve the complexity in a product development initiative.
 Here is the pdf file as well, The complexity of product development with the line version 0_996.